 If you’re a freelancer yourself, you can’t beat the Skype App for connecting and communicating with your clients.

 #06.
-Final Cut Pro (Video editing)
+Final Cut Pro (Editing videos)

-I then started using iMovie on my first Mac in 2013.
+Of course, I then started using iMovie on my first Mac in 2013.

 Plus, there are some truly amazing plugins available out there to make this software even more powerful to any avid video content creator.

 I love, love, love using this app even better than I do Safari and FireFox put together.

 #08.
-Affinity Designer
+Affinity Designer (Creating professional graphics)

 Affinity Designer is a professional vector graphic design software app for the Mac.
 In fact, it’s the only professional graphic design app for the Mac that’s worth talking about.